 Chip has got a near unbeatable cash savings rate (check the latest rate on the Chip website¹) – if you’re just looking to save your cash (and not invest), it’s one of the best options out there.

 Both apps are great at helping you save more, and they both help you invest your money if you want to (so your money could grow much more in future).

 They’re both super easy to get started and the apps themselves are great on both Apple and Android.

 And both offer an easy way to build up your savings, and earn a good interest rate on your cash savings.

 However, if you’re looking to invest your money rather than just save cash.
 Plum comes out on top.

 Plum is slightly cheaper than Chip each month (although you can upgrade to a higher priced option if you want even more features), and Plum offers the ability to buy individual company stocks and shares, alongside investment funds.

 Plus, with Plum, you can invest via a personal pension, alongside a Stocks & Shares ISA.
-We highly recommend saving within a pension to boost your retirement income (only money you don’t mind being locked away).
-You’ll also get a 25% bonus from the government on everything you put in (with all pensions).
+We highly recommend saving within a pension to boost your retirement income (only with money you don’t mind being locked away).
+You’ll also get a 25% bonus from the government on everything you put in (with all personal pensions).

 However, there are better options for saving and investing (if you’re not looking for a cash savings account).

 If you're only looking to save for a pension, check out PensionBee¹, it’s low cost and super easy to use (experts handle everything), or check out our best personal pensions for the full range of options.